 If you are notified of a RIF make sure you ask questions to confirm it was applied correctly, understand your recall rights, and prepare for the future.

 Take the opportunity to reflect on your future.
 If you want to remain in education, take the following steps:

 - Make a plan to bridge the gap

 - Watch for recall notices

 You will get through this!
 Many amazing educators have been RIFed in their early years but go on to long, successful, and secure careers in the profession!

-Look for my next post later this week on another budget reduction tool that impacts educators: Furlough Days.
+Read my next post on another budget reduction tool that impacts educators: Furlough Days.